Go to JKU Homepage

 Does it work?
 Let's find out!

-Different methods of presenting information about Artificial Intelligence (AI) can have a significant impact on people’s perception.
-In this study, we compared an AI-song to a spoken text (podcast).
+Different ways to present information about Artificial Intelligence (AI) can significantly impact people’s perception.
+This study compared an AI song to a spoken lyrics (podcast).

-Phase 1: 97 participants, conducted between August 29th and September 1st, 2023, at the Kepler Salon and Ars Electronica Center (AEC) and from September 5th to September 7th, 2023, at the LIT Open Innovation Center (OIC) at JKU Campus
+Phase 1: 97 participants, conducted between August 29 and September 1, 2023, at the Kepler Salon and at the Ars Electronica Center (AEC), and between September 5 to September 7, 2023, at the JKU’s LIT Open Innovation Center (OIC)

-Phase 2: 81 participants (all of them had participated in phase 1), conducted from September 12th to September 15th, 2023, at the Kepler Salon and AEC as well as from September 18th to September 20th, 2023, at the OIC
+Phase 2: 81 participants (all of whom had already been involved in Phase 1), conducted between September 12 to September 15, 2023, at the Kepler Salon and at the AEC, as well as between September 18 to September 20, 2023, at the OIC